nodejs/node/doc/api/n-api.md

 Implementations of this type of function should avoid making any N-API calls that could result in the execution of JavaScript or interaction with JavaScript objects.
 Most often, any code that needs to make N-API calls should be made in `napi_async_complete_callback` instead.
-The current recommendation is to avoid all usage of the `napi_env` parameter in the execute callback as it will most likely cause JavaScript to be executed.
+Avoid using the `napi_env` parameter in the execute callback as it will likely execute JavaScript.

 #### napi_async_complete_callback
 <!-- YAML